History of the Guide Dog Foundation

-In the late 1940s, the present Smithtown, N.Y., property was purchased.
-In 1949 the name was changed to Guide Dog Foundation for the Blind, Inc. There was a kennel, but there were no residential facilities for the students.
+In the late 1940s, the present Smithtown, N.Y., property was purchased and in 1949 the name was changed to Guide Dog Foundation for the Blind, Inc. There was a kennel, but there were no residential facilities for the students.
 The students were put up in rooming houses in the local area.
-Mr. Holzmann trained the dogs in groups of six to eight (which we call strings), and at that time it was estimated to cost between $3,000-$4,000 to train a string of dogs.
+The school built a “miniature city” to simulate the same types of obstacles and hazards a guide dog team would encounter in their daily travels.
+After a day or two of practice and work on campus, students begin facing “real-world” situations with their new guide dogs – crossing a busy intersection or walking down the street filled with pedestrians or navigating in a busy mall.

 In the 1960s, under the direction of two English trainers, the Foundation combined a blend of English and American techniques which we continue to use today.
 Also, at that time they began the breeding program with Labrador Retrievers and Golden Retrievers.
 In fact, many of the guide dogs that work today are descendants of those original dog.